 Not only is PVC pipe one of the most popular plumbing supplies, but it is also one of the most reliable.
-PVC pipes have a lifespan of about a century.
-Several factors affect the pipe’s lifespan, including the environment it is in and the method of its installation.
+However, several factors affect the pipe’s lifespan, including the environment it is in and the method of its installation.
 The good news is that you can take important measures to shield your PVC pipes from damage and decay.
+Read on to see how you can improve the longevity of PVC Pipes.

 What Is Special About PVC Pipes?